nikitavoloboev/data/podcasts/podcasts.md

 - [The Cofree Coffee Cast](https://anchor.fm/cofree-coffee/) - Host Sandy Maguire gets to know members of the functional programming community.
 - [Functional Futures](https://anchor.fm/functionalfutures) - Podcast where we interview people that are building the future of functional programming.
 - [Tools & Craft – Notion](https://www.notion.so/blog/topic/podcast)
+- [Core Intuition](https://coreint.org/) - Podcast about indie software development for the Mac, iOS and other Apple technologies. ([Twitter](https://twitter.com/coreint))

 For other awesome podcasts you can see [here](https://github.com/learn-anything/podcasts).
 I also export a [list of all the podcasts I am subscribed to](https://www.dropbox.com/s/ze05mn1dfeti7vr/overcast.opml?dl=1) (can be imported to Overcast).